top of page

 The Lydia Lerma Foundation has partnered with the Human Trafficking Training Center to get human trafficking training to Tribal Police, Tribal Advocates, Tribal Fish & Game Wardens, and Tribal Park Services.
 Please see the list of upcoming trainings and contact alison@humantraffickingtrainingcenter.com to register or schedule a training at your tribal nation and/or reservation.

-Please click on links below for detailed flyer on each training event:
+Please click on link below for detailed schedule on upcoming training events:

 Attendee Feedback on HTTC